 Longer-term prospects

-The following factors are considered both in the formulation of the Group’s strategic plan, and in the longer-term assessment of the Group’s prospects:
+The following factors are considered both in the formulation of the Group’s strategic plan and in the longer-term assessment of the Group’s prospects:

 Assessing the Group’s viability

-The viability of the Group has been assessed, considering the Group’s current financial position, including external funding in place over the assessment period, and after modelling the impact of certain scenarios arising from the Group’s principal risks outlined on pages 31 to 37.
+The viability of the Group has been assessed, considering the Group’s current financial position, including external funding in place over the assessment period, and after modelling the impact of certain scenarios arising from the Group’s principal risks outlined on pages 40 to 49.

 We expect to be able to refinance external debt and renew committed facilities as they become due, which is the assumption made in the viability scenario modelling.
 Our committed facilities remain undrawn as at the end of the financial year.
-Please refer to Note 24 on page 158 for further details on our debt profile, including maturity dates.
-The scenarios above are hypothetical and purposefully severe with the aim of creating outcomes that could threaten the viability of the Group.
-In the case of these scenarios arising, various options are available to the Group in order to maintain liquidity to continue in operation, such as: (i) accessing new external funding early; (ii) reducing shareholder returns; (iii) short-term cost reduction actions; and (iv) reducing capital expenditure.
-None of these mitigating actions is assumed in our current scenario modelling.
+Please refer to Note 22 on page 171 for further details on our debt profile, including maturity dates.
+The scenarios on the left are hypothetical and purposefully severe with the aim of creating outcomes that could threaten the viability of the Group.
+In the case of these scenarios arising, additional mitigation options are available to the Group to maintain liquidity to continue in operation, such as:

 Viability statement